-Make Life Simple, Instant Pot Split Pea Soup with Harissa and North African spices.
-Vegan!
+Make Life Simple, Instant Pot Split Pea Soup with Harissa Paste and fragrant North African spices.
+Vegan and Gluten Free!

 Arrange whatever pieces come your way. ~Virginia Woolf~

 Oh ya, and did I mention it only takes 15 minutes in the pressure cooker?
-Make a batch and portion it up for midweek meals.
+You can make the quick version of Harissa Paste while the soup is cooking!
+A delicious healthy meal to make ahead and portion it up for midweek meals.
 A true timesaver.

-But do you want to know the main reason I posted this recipe?
+But do you want to know the real reason I posted this recipe?
 If you are like me, you’ve probably had some spit peas hanging around in your pantry a while now.
 I’ll be honest, they don’t fly off my shelf.
-Brian, has never once said, “Honey, I feel like split pea soup tonight“.
-Ever.
+Brian has never once said, “Honey, I feel like having split pea soup tonight“.

-But, still it feels good using up pantry ingredients we already have on hand, especially during the winter months, when fresh produce is more limited.
-Perhaps I’m a little like my frugal parents, in that cooking up something humble, like split peas, which cost very little, but still have the potential of tasting amazing ……is so extremely gratifying!
-I want you to feel this!!!
+So it feels good using up pantry ingredients we already have on hand, especially during the winter months, when fresh produce is more limited.
+Perhaps I’m a little like my frugal parents, in that cooking up something humble, like split peas, which cost very little, but still have the potential of tasting amazing … is so extremely gratifying!
+I want you to feel this!

 Either way, I think you’ll love it.